-More specifically, the suggested next steps to be taken are:
+The suggested next steps to be taken are:

-For the local Facilitator teams of the demonstrator and concept case sites...
+For the local Facilitator teams of the demonstrator and concept case sites:

-- ...to complete the formulation of their local Living Lab strategies (see Appendix F), thus enabling to build the baseline for tracking the advancement of the Living Labs based on a specific work plan; - ...to assess their Living Lab participants' NBS awareness and acceptance as input to the baseline establishment (see Appendix G); - ...to validate the M&E scheme provided by D3.3, and eventually extend it by local-specific indicators deemed of importance to the individual case site; - ...to start data collection for the M&E scheme on occasion of the next Living Lab sessions (see Appendices D & E).
+- Formulation of overall Living Lab strategies if this has not been taken yet due to necessary different processes for different envisaged measures at the demonstrator case sites.
+With annual Living Lab roadmaps (see Appendix F), short term targets should be defined to keep the advancement of the Living Labs on track and to plan for respective sessions and meetings; - Assessment their Living Lab participants' NBS awareness and acceptance as input to establish a baseline (see Appendix G); - to validate the M&E scheme provided by D3.3, and eventually extend it by localspecific indicators deemed of importance to the individual case site; - Collecting information on the performance of Living Labs for the M&E scheme and to add questions related to the respective purpose of the Living Lab session (see Appendices D & E).

-For the team of Work Package 3 (WP3)...
+For the team of Work Package 3 (WP3):

-- ...to supervise the baseline establishment for the M&E scheme's application by the case sites.
-This means to follow-up the case sites' i) completion of their Living Lab strategies (see Appendix F) and to make sure ii) NBS awareness and acceptance assessments are accomplished by the local facilitators (see Appendix G); - ...to supervise the operationalization and eventual adaptation of the M&E scheme by the case study sites.
-Related feedback from the case study sites should be considered in due course, e.g. on occasion of the preparation of D3.4 M&E Scheme (Version 2) in spring 2020; - ...to supervise the start of data collection in the framework of up-following Living Lab sessions (see Appendices D & E).
+- Provision of guidance and supervision of establishing a baseline for the M&E scheme's application by the case sites.
+This means to follow-up the case sites' i) completion of their Living Lab strategies and annual roadmaps (see Appendix F) and to make sure ii) NBS awareness and acceptance assessments are accomplished by the local facilitators (see Appendix G); - To supervise the start of data collection in the framework of up-following Living Lab sessions (see Appendices D & E).